RezaeiSaber/German-A2-Notes/README.md

 ### Fair Use & Educational Purpose
 - These notes are intended solely for educational and non-commercial use
-- They serve as supplementary study materials to accompany Hamed Salehi's video lessons
+- They serve as supplementary study materials to accompany Deutsch Meutsch's video lessons
 - The "Starten Wir A2" textbook content is property of its respective publisher

 ### Disclaimer
 These are personal study notes and interpretations.
 For complete and accurate learning:

-✓ Always refer to Hamed Salehi's original video lessons
+✓ Always refer to Deutsch Meutsch's original video lessons
 ✓ Purchase the official "Starten Wir A2" textbook
 ✓ Consult with qualified language instructors for formal learning